maihd/vectormath/docs/coding_style.md

 Function implementation philosophy
 ----------------------------------
 - Avoid branching!
+- Please avoid std version of floating-point math.
+Use scalarmath.h instead.
+(By now, there no implement for floating-point math functions.
+So we need std version, but its just a backend.)
 - Donot add more SIMD implementation module, instead add a wrapper, like sse_to_neon.h do!
 - Support both C and C++.
 But avoid C++ function overloading.
 - Only add basic operator overloading (+,-,*,/), with SIMD meaning.